dahnte/cs480/assignment2/README.md

 `gcc player2.c stringGame.c -o player2 -std=c99`

-When you're ready to start playing begin by running `player1` first and then `player2`
+To play run `player1` first and then `player2` on a separate terminal.

 TODO LIST:
 - Strategy and techniques